 Lake Louise Lakeshore Trail

-If the Fairview Lookout hike isn’t possible for you or you have more time, then the Lake Louise lakeshore trail is a great alternative.
-This easy walking trail takes visitors along the shores of Lake Louise for just over 2 km before you’ll turn around and return the way you came.
-The Lake Louise shoreline trail is a pleasant walk that is good for almost anyone!
+If the Fairview Lookout hike isn’t for you or you have more time, then the Lake Louise lakeshore trail is a great alternative.
+This easy walking trail is one of the very best easy hikes in Banff.

 Take in Scenic Views at Chateau Lake Louise